tdelacarrera/Stellaris-System-Swapper/README.md

 4. Enter the IDs of the two star systems you want to swap.

-5. Click Swap.
+5. Click **Swap**.

+7. (Optional) Click **Remove Exploration Data** to remove all exploration data.
+This will restore Terra incognita across the entire galaxy, affecting all players.

-6. The tool will generate a new file named `gamestate_new` by default, with the modified systems.
+9. The tool will generate a new file named `gamestate_new` by default, with the modified systems.

-7. Rename `gamestate_new` to `gamestate`
+10. Rename `gamestate_new` to `gamestate`

-8. Repack the modified `gamestate` and original `meta` into a new `.zip` archive with a .sav extension.
+11. Repack the modified `gamestate` and original `meta` into a new `.zip` archive with a .sav extension.

-9. Place the modified `.sav` file back into your Stellaris save folder and load it in-game.
+12. Place the modified `.sav` file back into your Stellaris save folder and load it in-game.

 ## ⚠️ Disclaimer